sedol1339/files/abstracts.md

 Wu, L., Zhu, Z., & E, W. (2017).
 Towards Understanding Generalization of Deep Learning: Perspective of Loss Landscapes. arXiv, 1706.10239.
 Retrieved from https://arxiv.org/abs/1706.10239v2

+    - We find that local minima with large volume of attractors often lead good generalization performance
+    - We show that the volume of basin of attraction of good minima dominates over that of poor minima, which guarantees optimization methods with random initialization to converge to good minima
+    - This is irrelevant with the types of optimization methods, in contrast with previous understanding which attribute a good generalization to some particular optimizers (SGD) or regularizations (dropout)
+    - Low-complexity solutions have a small norm of Hessian matrix with respect to model parameters

 Xie, D., Xiong, J., & Pu, S. (2017).
 All You Need is Beyond a Good Init: Exploring Better Solution for Training Extremely Deep Convolutional Neural Networks with Orthonormality and Modulation. arXiv, 1703.01827.
 Retrieved from https://arxiv.org/abs/1703.01827v3

     - Problem: how to train deep nets without any shortcuts/identity mappings?
-    - Solution: regularizer which utilizes orthonormality and a backward error modulation mechanism.
+    - Solution: regularizer which utilizes orthonormality and a backward error modulation mechanism

 You, Y., Zhang, Z., Hsieh, C.-J., Demmel, J., & Keutzer, K. (2017).
 ImageNet Training in Minutes. arXiv, 1709.05011.
 Retrieved from https://arxiv.org/abs/1709.05011v10